evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 After a few weeks, I received the ***confirmation***, which I then forwarded to the German insurance company as required:

 ![Response for accident free soot confirmation](/assets/images/how_to_register_car_in_berlin/c3_response_for_accident_free_soot_confirmation.jpg "Response for accident free soot confirmation")

+Another important aspect that can help you save money is obtaining a CoC.
+This document serves as proof that the vehicle you own meets all the necessary technical requirements for ***EC Whole Vehicle Type Approval*** (EC-WVTA) at the time of its production.
+A car with a CoC is considered homologated for the European Union, and this certificate holds validity in all EU Member States.
+Consequently, with a CoC, you can register your car in any EU country.

+The CoC document contains crucial information about the vehicle, including its identification data (such as ***make***, ***type/variant/version***, ***commercial name***, and ***VIN***), the name of the vehicle manufacturer, the EC-WVTA number, and specific details regarding the vehicle's specifications and characteristics (such as ***dimensions***, ***masses***, ***capacities***, and ***color***).
+Additionally, it includes the official test results for ***noise***, ***exhaust emissions***, and ***fuel consumption*** conducted in accordance with EU standards.
+Essentially, the CoC provides a comprehensive description of your car.

+To the best of my knowledge, when purchasing a newly manufactured car, the Certificate of Conformity (CoC) is typically included in the document set provided upon signing the contract.
+However, this may not always be the case if you have owned the car for a while or, as in my situation, purchased an aftermarket car.
+In my case, I did not receive such a certificate initially, but I will provide more detailed information about my experience later in this article.
+As a general recommendation, I advise you to inquire about the CoC with your dealer.

+If you own a Mazda in Ukraine, like myself, you can contact [the official dealer](https://mazda.com.ua/mazda-na-pochaini/contacts) for assistance.
+I had to make two attempts to reach them, as the first employee informed me that they could not issue the certificate for my car.
+However, the second employee had a better understanding of their dealership's procedures and directed me to the person responsible for issuing such documents.
+Since I don't want to disclose any personal details here, it's possible that there are specific employees assigned to handle CoCs.
+Therefore, it is important to first contact the dealer and be persistent.
+Now you can be certain that they have the capability to provide the CoC.